SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSProjectAgent/GetMyMemberProjects.md

 so.topic: reference
 ---

+# NSProject[] GetMyMemberProjects()

 Returning the projects where an user is project member.

 **Returns:** NSProject[]